tengkuhafidz/gatsby/docs/docs/schema-root-fields.md

 ## Pagination types

-Gatsby uses a common pattern in GraphQL called [Connection](https://relay.dev/graphql/connections.htm).
-Confusingly that has nothing to do with connecting anything, but rather is an abstraction over pagination.
+Gatsby uses a common pattern in GraphQL called [Connections](https://relay.dev/graphql/connections.htm).
+This pattern has nothing to do with connecting anything, but rather is an abstraction over pagination.
 When you query a connection, you get a slice of the resulting data based on passed `skip` and `limit` parameters.
 It also allows doing additional operations on a list, like doing grouping or distinct operations.

 - `edges` - edge is the actual Node object together with additional metadata regarding it's location in the page. `edge` contains `node` - the actual object, and `next`/`prev` objects to get next or previous object from the current one.
 - `nodes` - a flat list of Node objects